-This is why not ignoring the signs and receiving a diagnosis is so vital!
+This is why not ignoring the signs and receiving a diagnosis are so vital!
 Any possible neurological damage or problem should be treated promptly!

 For some people, peripheral neuropathy can lead to problems such as excessive sweating, difficulty digesting food, maintaining normal blood pressure levels, having control over their bladder or bowel movements, even sexual dysfunction.